inotia00/revanced-documentation/docs/revancify.md

 > It can also be ran with arguments.
 See the available arguments with `revancify -h` or `revancify --help`.

-> You can also use my shortcut quickly open Revancify.
+> You can also use my shortcut to quickly open Revancify.
 Find out more [here](https://github.com/inotia00/RevancifyShortcut?tab=readme-ov-file#shortcut-for-revancify).

 Patching